danboid/incus-mig-script/README.md

 incus-mig.sh Jim-Smith
 ```

-Create a container using the default spec called Tim-Smith but with a MIG GPU attached:
+Create a Debian 13 container using the default spec called Tim-Smith with a MIG GPU attached:

 ```
-incus-mig.sh -g Tim-Smith
+incus-mig.sh -d d13 -g Tim-Smith
 ```

 Create a container called Dan-MacDonald with 128GB RAM, 16 CPU cores and the full NVIDIA GPU in the first PCI express slot passed through to the container: